awsdocs/aws-iot-docs/developerguide/certificate-policy-examples.md

 **Note**
 In this example, the certificate's subject common name is used as the topic identifier, with the assumption that the subject common name is unique for each registered certificate\.
 If the certificates are shared across multiple devices, the subject common name is the same for all the devices that share this certificate, thereby allowing publish privileges to the same topic from multiple devices \(not recommended\)\.

-For devices not registered in registry, the following policy grants permission to connect to with client IDs, `client1`, `client2`, and `client3` and to publish to a topic whose name is equal to the subject's `CommonName` field of the certificate the device used to authenticate itself:
+For devices not registered in AWS IoT Core registry, the following policy grants permission to connect to AWS IoT Core with client IDs, `client1`, `client2`, and `client3` and to publish to a topic whose name is equal to the subject's `CommonName` field of the certificate the device used to authenticate itself:

 ```
 {